scipy-conference/scipy_proceedings/papers/oleksandr_pavlyk/fft/fft.rst

-Thin wrapper exposing Intel |R| MKL's FFT functionality directly on NumPy arrays was used to optimize FFT support in both NumPy and SciPy.
-It allows FFT-based Python programs to approach performance of equivalent C implementations.

-.. provide charts of Python code performance in terms of percent of native performance [ reuse charts for Haswell from release notes ]
 .. figure:: fft/FFT_perf_percent_native_u2.png

 Thanks to Intel |R| MKL's flexibility in its supports for arbitrarily strided input and output arrays [1]_ both one-dimensional and multi-dimensional complex Fast Fourier Transforms along distinct axes can be performed directly, without the need to copy the input into a contiguous array first.
 Input strides can be arbitrary, including negative or zero, as long strides remain an integer multiple of array's item size.

-.. provide charts of computing FFT along axis, FFT of transposed array, FFT of stack of images, etc.

 .. table:: Table of times of repeted executions of FFT computations over an array of complex doubles in different Python distributions on Intel (R) Xeon (R) E5-2698 v3 @ 2.30GHz with 64GB of RAM.